maliMirkec/personal-website/site/testimonials/will-obrien.md

     exclude: true
     limit: 6
   - type: banner-alpha
-    title: Get professional web development advice
-    desc: I specialize in technologies related to frontend, user interface, and website development.
-    cta:
-      href: /contact/
-      title: Hire me
+    banner: consultation
 excerpt: Silvestar is knowledgeable, easy to work with and will always go the extra mile...
 ---

-> _Silvestar is knowledgeable, easy to work with and will always go the extra mile to get a time sensitive project out the door.
-I would definitely look to hire him for any future web work._
+> Silvestar is knowledgeable, easy to work with and will always go the extra mile to get a time sensitive project out the door.
+I would definitely look to hire him for any future web work.